Skip to main content

 The health information collected by third-party wellness vendors represents a new class of asset ∞ the digital biomarker.
 These are consumer-generated physiological and behavioral data points that, when analyzed, can be used to model and predict health outcomes.

-This data, from (a proxy for autonomic nervous system function) to sleep chronotypes and detailed hormonal logs, is of immense value.
+This data, from heart rate variability (a proxy for autonomic nervous system function) to sleep chronotypes and detailed hormonal logs, is of immense value.
 It provides a longitudinal, high-frequency view of an individual’s health state that was previously only accessible through sporadic clinical visits.
 This granularity offers unprecedented opportunities for personalized health optimization.
 It also presents profound challenges to existing legal and ethical frameworks.

 HIPAA was architected in a different era, designed to govern the flow of information within a defined healthcare ecosystem of providers and payers.
 It conceptualized health data as something generated within the clinical setting.